alamin2731/ip_locator/README.md

-# ip_locator
-A simple GUI application using Python and Tkinter to perform IP address to country lookup.

 # ip_locator - IP Address to Country Lookup

 This Python application provides a graphical user interface (GUI) for looking up the country associated with IP addresses.
 It utilizes the ipinfo.io and restcountries.com APIs to fetch geolocation information.